bueller2298/daggerheart-srd/Session Notes/Session 1.md

 The walls of **Haven** may have kept out the gods, but they could not stop the vengeance of a broken land.
 And now, at the border of this eternal spring, your story begins."

+### A Deal in the Dark

+The job was simple enough.
+A merchant, claiming to need a bodyguard to retrieve a valuable ledger, offered you good coin for a quick trip into the heart of **Haven’s** underbelly.
+The place is a cesspit of smugglers and thieves known as the Black Market.
+As the merchant leads you down a cramped, refuse-filled alley, he begins to fidget, his eyes darting from shadow to shadow.
+This isn't a job.
+It's a setup.
+Harlow
+He stops abruptly, his voice a nervous whisper.
+"It's just up ahead.
+The ledger, I mean.
+Are you ready?"

+**What do you say in response?
+Describe the merchant to me—is he slimy, timid, or something else entirely?**

+Before you can get an answer, the trap is sprung.
+Two thugs with crude knives and grim expressions step out from behind some crates.
+They aren’t interested in the ledger.
+They are interested in you.

+"The boss wants a word with you," one snarls, his blade glinting in the pale moonlight.
+This isn't a fight; it's a test.
+A small, polite one.
+They are just enough to gauge your ability, but not enough to be a real threat.

+**How do you handle them?
+Describe your first action, and how you use your warhammer to dispatch them without being overly destructive.**

+You deal with them quickly, your movements fluid and efficient.
+The thugs drop to the alley floor, groaning in pain, but they are not dead.
+A single figure steps out from a doorway you hadn't noticed.
+He is slight, unassuming, dressed in the simple cloak of a traveler.
+He holds a small, half-eaten apple in his hand.
+His eyes, however, are anything but simple.
+They are sharp, intelligent, and they miss nothing.
+This is **Kreil Dirn**.

+"My apologies for the theatrics," he says, his voice a smooth, silver whisper.
+"But I had to see for myself.
+Reports are one thing; proof is another.
+You handled yourself well."
+He looks at you, his gaze lingering on the warhammer at your hip.
+"I've heard tales of a faun warrior who fights for coin, but his eyes tell a different story.
+They say you are a ghost in the wind, a quiet protector with a talent for being in the right place at the right time.
+But they never speak of a motive.
+Why do you do this?
+Why do you wander alone?"

+**How do you respond to his question?
+Do you reveal any truth, or do you hide behind the armor of a mercenary?**

+Kreil watches you carefully as you speak, taking a single, thoughtful bite of his apple.
+"A man who fights for nothing will eventually be consumed by nothing," he says quietly.
+"My sources tell me of a war you lost and a wound you can't heal.
+They tell me of a family you lost and a life you had to leave behind.
+I'm not offering you coin, for I know you will eventually be sick of it.
+I'm offering you a chance to be part of something more.
+A chance to be a hero when no one else is looking."

+He hands you a scroll, its paper heavy and its words already written.
+"I need you to find some people for me.
+They have been selected for a reason, but they have no reason to trust you.
+You must convince them to come with you.
+If you succeed, you will have a part in a story greater than anything you could ever imagine.
+A story that could save both lands."
+He looks at you, his gaze piercing.
+"I am placing my faith in you.
+Will you place yours in me?"

+**Do you take the scroll?
+What is your first action after it is in your hands?**

 ## Purpose's Vision of Broken Wings

 The world around you seems to blur, the sounds of the camp fading into a low, echoing hum.
 You feel a presence, ancient and mournful, settling over you like a cold shroud.
 The light shifts, and the world is no longer what it was.
 You stand not in the present, but in a memory—a waking vision of a time not long past.